 - Tenants would often report moths because they are concerned about their clothes, or because they found damaged items in their wardrobes.

-- Once again time is of the essence.
-If the tenants just moved in and that there are patches of moth-eaten carpet, it points the finger toward the landlord.
+- Once again, time is of the essence.
+If the tenants just moved in and there are patches of moth-eaten carpet, it points the finger toward the landlord.

-- If the tenant is a long-standing one, and that moths are not showing patches of moth-eaten carpet, it gives strength to the moths having been introduced during the tenancy.
+- If the tenant is a long-standing one, and there are no signs of moth-eaten carpet, it gives strength to the moths having been introduced during the tenancy.

-- In practice, we see at Inoculand Ltd Pest Control that most of the time landlords pay for moth infestations as they are concerns that moths may damage and depreciate their property.
+- In practice, we see at Inoculand Pest Control that landlords often pay for moth infestation treatments as they are concerned that moths may damage and depreciate their property.

-- Cockroach infestations may originate from a systemic problem, or from a neighbour that is infested.
+- Cockroach infestations may originate from a systemic problem, or from an infested neighbouring property.

-- It is also possible that the tenant at anytime could have brought in some cockroaches with the shopping or any other contaminated item.
+- It is also possible that the tenant could have unknowingly brought in some cockroaches with the shopping or other contaminated items.

-- If the neighbouring properly has clearly been established as being the origin of the outbreak, it is unlikely that they will pay for it unless they have some sort of home insurance.
+- If the neighbouring property has clearly been established as being the origin of the outbreak, it is unlikely that they will pay for your treatment unless they have some sort of home insurance.

-- The tenants may be held responsible if the tenants failed to report the problem at an early stage of the infestation or if the behaviour of the tenants contributed to the cockroach infestation (using residential premises for a catering business without any Pest Control measures being in place).
+- The tenants may be held responsible if they failed to report the problem at an early stage or if their behaviour contributed to the cockroach infestation (e.g., using residential premises for a catering business without any pest control measures in place).

-- Landlords or tenants cannot be blamed for any wrongdoing.
+- Wasps are seasonal pests.
+Landlords or tenants cannot be blamed for any wrongdoing.
 Wasp nests just happen.

 - In this case, the tenancy agreement should determine who is responsible for it.
-And if there are no Pest Control clauses the landlord should probably pay without arguing.
+And if there are no specific pest control clauses, the landlord will probably pay without arguing.

-- In case the nest is found within an unauthorised/inappropriate items/structure on the property grounds such as mount of rubbles or tyres, the tenant will most likely have to pay to treat the nest and to remove the offending items off the property grounds.
+- In case the nest is found within an unauthorised or inappropriate item or structure on the property grounds, such as a mound of rubble or tyres, the tenant will likely have to pay to treat the nest and to remove the offending items from the property grounds.

 - House flies and fruit flies are often associated with poor housekeeping that would normally be the responsibility of the tenant.

-- Landlords should not be asked to pay for fly control involving fruit flies and house flies.
-Unless the landlord is responsible for the issue/situation that triggered or provided the right condition for the flies to thrive.
+- Unless the landlord is responsible for the issue/situation that triggered or provided the right condition for the flies to thrive, landlords should not be asked to pay for fly control involving fruit flies and house flies.

-- Drain flies are often cause by leaky drains, blocked drains that would normally need to be fixed by the landlord in first place.
+- Drain flies are often caused by leaky or blocked drains that would normally need to be fixed by the landlord in the first place.
 Blue bottle flies result from a dead animal that would have died underneath the home, within the fireplace or the walls.
-Hence the tenant should not be held responsible either.
+In either case, the tenant should not be held responsible.

 - Fleas are mostly associated with pets.
-And often the landlords will ask the tenants to foot the bill because they own a furry pet (rodents, cat dogs).
+And often the landlords will ask the tenants to foot the bill because they own a furry pet (e.g., rodents, cats, dogs).

-- In instance when the tenants own no pets it raise the question of how the fleas infestation came about.
+- In cases where the tenants do not own pets, it raises the question of how the infestation came about.
 Foxes in the garden or rodents indoors (mice, rats) can be a reservoir of infestation.
 If no link to the tenants can be established, then the landlord will normally have to pay.

-- There are many type of beetles affecting dry food or natural fibres depending on the species in question.
+- There are many types of beetles affecting either dry food or natural fibres.

 - Biscuit beetles and other SPI that affect dry food brought in through the shopping and Domestic beetles linked to poor housekeeping should be dealt with by the tenants.

-- Tropical ants are very much a problem that is endemic to the structure of building and that is being passed on from neighbours to neighbours as satellite nest are being created.
+- Tropical ants are very much a problem that is endemic to the structure of a building and that is being passed on from neighbour-to-neighbour as satellite nests are created.
 Normally landlords pay for the treatment.

 - Garden ants normally come from the garden areas and are not a public health pest.
-Responsibility in this case is not always clear cut and depend on the type of tenancy agreement.
+Responsibility in this case is not always clear-cut and depends on the type of tenancy agreement.

-- Squirrels in lofts are linked to access points that were left by the roofers/builders.
-Landlord should be responsible for this.
+- Squirrels in lofts are linked to access points that were left by the roofers/builders, and landlords should be responsible for this.

-How we answer general enquiries on the subject?
+How do we answer general enquiries on the subject?

-At Inoculand we built up a bank of standard emails that we forward to our clients.
+At Inoculand, we’ve built up a bank of standard emails that we forward to our clients.
 We did our best to include as much relevant information as possible.

-Of course some of the information is redundant to the content of the website, but it is written in a more practical way.
-For this very subject, it may be appropriate to include it.
+Of course, some of the information is redundant to the content of the website, but it is written in a more practical way.

-We are not lawyers, and we do not want stirring up problems.
+We are not lawyers, and we do not want to be stirring up problems.
 To the contrary, we want tenants and landlords to avoid dispute as they may not always understand the pests’ biology.

-There are a number of law as that are relevant to pest control legislation in uk.
-In doubt, the landlord and the tenant should look for independent advice from the council’s tenancy relations officer, the Environmental Health department, a law centre, Citizens Advice Bureau, Housing Advice Centre or a solicitor.
+There are a number of laws that are relevant to pest control legislation in the UK.
+If in doubt, the landlord and the tenant should look for independent advice from the council’s tenancy relations officer, the Environmental Health department, a law centre, Citizens Advice Bureaux, Housing Advice Centre or a solicitor.

-When Landlord agrees to solve the pest infestation
+When landlords agree to solve the pest infestation

-At Inoculand Ltd, we often see landlords going the extra mile and putting in place the necessary measures needed to bring peace of mind to the tenant.
-It is never more true than in the case of mouse phobia.
+At Inoculand Ltd., we often see landlords going the extra mile and putting in place the necessary measures needed to bring peace of mind to the tenant.
+And this is never more true than in the case of mouse phobia.